intel/libvpl/libvpl/test/val-surface-sharing/README.md

 All the test list is defined in the script which is composing the command line options.

 ## Preparation
-You need to prepare VPL environment from install directory, for example:
+You need to prepare the environment from install directory, for example:

 On Windows
 ```